 Jane’s known for her signature style.
 That’s top-quality fabric and timeless design married with hand-made metal jewellery.
 More than anything I craved the white coat.
 Wish I didn’t spend half my life hunched over a laptop and the other half with kids or on the farm.

 I know zilch about fashion.
 So my questions tumbled out when I met Jane at her Kingston studio.
 After 20+ years in the fashion biz, there was a lot to talk about.

 Eight girls, a huddle of shivering adults, puppies… goats… horses and the cutest little pig in the world.
-What a great mix in Laura Douglas’ inaugural “Southern Girl Finishing School” workshop.
+What a great mix in Laura Douglas’ inaugural “Southern Girl Finishing School” workshop in Kingston.